 A Special Healthcare Program that Children Love – Candy for Cash

-Children are quite full of sweets within a day or two after Halloween.
+Usually, children are quite full of sweets within a day or two after Halloween.
 However, many of them have mounds of assorted candy lying about the house.

 Dentists are usually the medical professionals dealing with the primary problems of munching on excessive sweets.
-Clinics like Des Moines Dental Group always see a huge rush of children visiting them after Halloween.
+Also, clinics like Des Moines Dental Group always see a huge rush of children visiting them after Halloween.
 The common problems include dental cavities or plaque buildup.
 This brought about the first Halloween Candy Buyback Program.